milliamnjeru/SQL-Foundations/README.md

 ## EXERCISE 5.

-The assignment involved creating of relational schema ,ERD using db.diagram i.e Entity,Attributes,Relationship,identifier and pthysical DB of Stock-Exchange.
+The assignment involved creating of relational schema ,ERD using db.diagram i.e Entity,Attributes,Relationship,identifier and physical DB of Stock-Exchange.

 Your client is a stock-exchange company.
 The background story is as below:
 TrueTrade provides excellent financial services to customers all over the world.
 Customers can buy/sell stock via TrueTrade easily and securely.
 TrueTrade also provides detailed information for every stock so customers can make the best decision.